 The all new body-work is modern with a hint of the classic lines of motorcars of old - and its two-tone paintwork only helps to further this image.
 The massive grille is framed by stunning LED-lights that give the car a hint of menace, but never overdo it like the 300C.
 Inside, no expense has been spared in carving the interior out of the finest woods and leathers, just to reaffirm that this isn’t just any convertible.

-Under the bonnet sits a Mercedes V-12 lifted from an S600, and both cars share a similar platform.
+Under the hood sits a Mercedes V-12 lifted from an S600, and both cars share a similar platform.

 I’m sure some of our Norwegian and Icelandic readers are thinking to themselves “Pah, its too cold for a convertible, what a silly idea”.
 But they haven’t yet heard of Mercedes’ AIRSCARF technology - a neck-level heating system to make sure that you can enjoy open-top motoring on even the dreariest of days.
 It's already available on the SLK and works a treat.